 Trading USD/JPY

 As a result of relatively low bid-ask spreads and enticing liquidity, trading the USD/JPY is a popular major currency pair.
 Also, its characteristics make it a tempting proposition for both beginners and experienced traders.
-This page will break down the history of the currency pair, as well its benefits and drawbacks.
-How to start day trading the USD/JPY in 2025 will then be covered, from charts and signals to strategy and trading hours.
+This page will break down the history of the currency pair, as well as its benefits and drawbacks.
+How to start day trading the USD/JPY in 2026 will then be covered, from charts and signals to strategy and trading hours.

 USD/JPY Trading Brokers